-Protection of aquatic and terrestrial plant and animal species and their associated habitat(s), and the preservation of cultural areas are ongoing objectives of the FERC License.
+Protection of fish and wildlife, their associated habitat, and the preservation of cultural areas are ongoing objectives of the Project License and Settlement Agreement.
 Chelan PUD classifies Project land areas known to support or contain a variety of sensitive or protected resources or designated for specific resource management, species protection, and environmental purposes as Resource Management.

 The primary objective for the Resource Management area is to protect environmental and cultural resources.
-This Designation includes areas within the Project Boundary identified in resource management plans as areas that merit special protection and/or ongoing monitoring.
+This Land Management Classification includes areas within the Project Boundary identified in the Settlement Agreement process and subsequent resource management plans, as areas that merit special protection and/or ongoing monitoring.
 Some of Chelan PUD owned lands within the Project Boundary have also been set aside for terrestrial and aquatic habitat management.

-A majority of Chelan PUD or publicly owned land within this designation is available for low impact day uses such as hiking or hunting (consistent with local or state ordinances).
-Other locations are available for public recreation facilities, such as parks.
-Chelan PUD's Rocky Reach Recreation Management Plan identifies the locations and management strategies for these areas.
+A majority of Chelan PUD or publicly owned land within this classification is available for low impact day uses such as hiking or hunting.
+Other locations are available for uses such as dispersed camping and public recreation facilities, such as parks.
+Chelan PUD's Recreation Management Plan identifies the locations and management strategies for these areas.

-Any proposed permanent Non-Project use in a Resource Management area is subject to consultation and approval processes involving local, state, and federal resource agencies that have jurisdiction to regulate the proposed use (see Section 4.0).
-Typically, Non-Project use in Resource Management areas require extensive environmental review, permitting, and mitigation and/or may be prohibited pursuant to local, state, or federal law.
-The permitting process may involve development of an Environmental Assessment or Environmental Impact Statement (EIS) by Non-Project use proponents as well as completion of other required state or federal environmental analyses, such as a Biological Evaluation or Biological Assessment and subsequent Biological Opinion for Endangered Species Act (ESA) consultation.
+Any proposed permanent Non-Project use in a Resource Management area is subject to consultation and approval processes involving local, state, and federal resource agencies that have jurisdiction to regulate the proposed use (see Section 4).
+Typically, Resource Management areas require extensive environmental review, permitting, and mitigation and/or may be prohibited pursuant to local, state, or federal law.
+The permitting process may involve development of an Environmental Assessment (EA) or Environmental Impact Statement (EIS) by Non-Project use proponents as well as completion of other required state or federal environmental analyses, such as a Biological Evaluation (BE) or Biological Assessment (BA) and subsequent Biological Opinion for Endangered Species Act (ESA) consultation.

-Chelan PUD will consider new Non-Project use(s) within the Resource Management areas if the proposed action has minimal effect on environmental/cultural resources, does not impede FERC License and resource management plan requirements, or if other jurisdictional agencies approve mitigation plans to offset resource impacts as part of the JARPA review process.
-Chelan PUD may require project-specific mitigation in some instances.
+Chelan PUD will consider new Non-Project use(s) within the Resource Management areas if the proposed action has minimal effect on environmental/cultural resources, does not impede Project License and resource management plan requirements, or if other jurisdictional agencies approve mitigation plans to offset resource impacts as part of the JARPA review process.
+Chelan PUD may require Project specific mitigation in some instances.

-The Applicant of a Non-Project use is required to develop and submit appropriate materials and support the action throughout the review process.
-Chelan PUD will not issue its Chelan PUD permit/license unless JARPA applicants can provide proof of consultation, and where appropriate, receipt of permits from other jurisdictional agencies.
-Chelan PUD recommends that any proponent of a Non-Project use contact Chelan PUD's Real Estate Services Department for preapplication consultation.
-This will help Non-Project use Applicants assess the feasibility of their proposals before entering into the JARPA process.
+The proponent of a Non-Project use is required to develop and submit appropriate materials and support the action throughout the review process.
+Chelan PUD will not issue its Permits/Licenses unless JARPA applicants can provide proof of consultation, and where appropriate, receipt of permits from other jurisdictional agencies.
+Chelan PUD recommends that any proponent of a Non-Project use contact Chelan PUD's Real Estate Services Department for pre-application consultation.
+This will help Non-Project use proponents assess the feasibility of their proposals before entering into the JARPA process.